sam-wee/edb-osp/index.md

 sections:
     - hero:
         title: Singapore Global Network
         subtitle: You have heard about Singapore.
 You might have visited us briefly, stayed a couple of months, or lived here all your life.
 We want to get to know you.
-Yes, you.
-Connect with like-minded individuals around the globe like yourself who would like to share your experiences of Singapore in one way or another.
+Yes, you!
+Connect with like-minded individuals around the globe like yourself, to share your experiences of Singapore with each other in one way or another.
 Join us, as we build our network.
         background: /images/singapore-aerial-night.jpg
         button: Keep in Touch
         url: /keep-in-touch/